Last Updated on June 4, 2023

 Finally, Etsy can be a great place to find pride merch and small, queer-owned businesses to support!
 Just note that not everything on Etsy may be ethically made as Etsy does allow shops to sell goods from third party manufacturers.
 Message the shop owner if you have questions!

-And brands we missed?
+And brands we missed with rainbow products?
 Please share in the comments!